 Sometimes the parties can use two types of qualifiers to lower or raise the responsibilities of the seller in case of a FOB contract.
 These two qualifiers are – shipping point (or origin) and destination.

 In the case of FOB shipping point or origin, the ownership transfers from buyer to seller once cargo leaves the seller’s shipping point.
-So, the seller’s responsibility ends once he or she ships the cargo.
+So, the seller’s responsibility ends once they ship the cargo.

 Additionally, FOB destination may also accompany words – freight collect or freight prepaid.
 In ‘FOB destination, freight collect,’ the seller is responsible until the delivery of cargo to the buyer.
 But freight cost has to be paid by the buyer.
-In the case of ‘FOB destination, freight prepaid,’ the seller has to pay the freight cost as well.
+In the case of ‘FOB destination, freight prepaid,’ the seller also has to pay the freight cost.

 Free On Board – When to Use?